botleague/botleague/README.md

 #### 2. Send `/confirm` POST

-Problem evaluators must then send a confirmation POST request with the `eval_key` in the data payload encoded as JSON to
+Problem evaluators then need to send a confirmation POST request with the `eval_key` in the data payload encoded as JSON to

 ```https://liaison.botleague.io/confirm```